shaibs3/containers-tech-train/module_1/User_namespace.md

    - `--map-user=0`: Maps your user ID (UID 1000) to the root user (UID 0) inside the namespace.
    - `bash`: Spawns a new shell inside the namespace.

-3. Inside the new shell, check the current UID and GID:
+3. Inside the new shell, check the current UID:
     ```bash
     id
     ```